 The Southeast Minnesota Region.
 St. Olaf College, located approximately 35 miles south of Minneapolis and 50 miles north of Rochester, is in the center of a region commonly referred to as southeast Minnesota.
 Significantly removed from these two metropolitan areas, Northfield is a small town of approximately 12,000 (not including college students).
 Lying on the Cannon River and surrounded by cornfields, soybean fields and scattered hardwood forests, Northfield and its nearby small towns have a substantial farm student population.
 Eleven high schools are located within an approximately 20-mile radius of Northfield.

 Students.
-The 2007-08 enrollment of the College numbers 2986 full-time and 54 part-time students representing 43states and 19foreign countries.
-In 2007, 54percent of the incoming students ranked within the upper tenth of their high school class.
+The 2017-18 enrollment of the College numbers 3003 full-time and 32 part-time students representing 49 states and 79 foreign countries.
 Graduates pursue higher education or find employment in all 50 states and many foreign countries, with the largest concentration remaining in midwestern United States.
 The college’s 27 academic departments offer Bachelor of Arts and Bachelor of Music degrees.
 The student-faculty ratio is 12.5:1.
 St. Olaf College is widely recognized for the number and quality of graduates it produces in the area of science and mathematics, including fields of biology, chemistry, physics, psychology, and mathematics.
 In recent years approximately 250 majors per year were granted in these five departments.
 This represents about 30% of the majors granted by the College each year.
-The National Science Foundation’s Survey of Earned Doctorates from 1994-2003 ranks St. Olaf College ranks eighth among 200 Baccalaureate-Liberal Arts colleges in the number of its graduates who earned doctoral degrees in all fields, eighth in biological sciences, eighth in physics, and fourth in chemistry, third in education, and first in mathematics and statistics.
+The National Science Foundation’s Survey of Earned Doctorates from 2009-2018 ranks St. Olaf College ranks eleventh among 200 Baccalaureate-Liberal Arts colleges in the number of its graduates who earned doctoral degrees in all fields, eighth in biological sciences, tenth in chemistry, seventh in education, and third in mathematics and statistics.

 Facilities.
-The department is located in Regents Hall of Natural Science (add web site linkhttps://www.stolaf.edu/regentshall/ ).
-In this new facility we have new and improved teaching labs, research labs and classroom spaces as well as informal gathering spaces and offices.
+The department is located in Regents Hall of Natural Science (add web site link https://www.stolaf.edu/regentshall/ ).
+In this facility we have new and improved teaching labs, research labs and classroom spaces as well as informal gathering spaces and offices.
 We are organized in an interdisciplinary fashion with colleagues from other departments that share similar interests.
 For example, chemistry faculty members who teach and do research in biochemistry are located near the biology faculty interested in molecular biology.
-Likewise, analytical chemists are near faculty who teach and do research in ecology and environmental studies.
+Likewise, analytical chemists are near faculty who teach and conduct research in ecology and environmental studies.

 In 2001 we installed a new Bruker 400 MHz Nuclear Magnetic Resonance Spectrometer (NMR) and in 2003 we purchased a new Bruker Liquid Chromatograph/Mass Spectrometer.
-A comprehensive equipment l can be found here.
+A comprehensive equipment list can be found here.